What we do

 You can find helpful user information at the OSG Connectbook

-here, or go directly to the Grid Operation Center twiki
+here, or go directly to the Grid Operation Center

-.
+webpage.
 Please also find useful and interesting information in these blogs

 The Open Science Grid (OSG) is uniquely positioned to support its members and affiliates in all areas of networking.
 OSG runs a number of networking services designed to gather needed network metrics, identify network problems and understand network capabilities.
 OSG members are encouraged to contact the OSG networking team with questions or if they believe they have any network-related problems and OSG will work with them to expedite a solution.
 To learn more, click here.